evanmiller/ProjCL/README.md

 All of the routines are single-precision, since that gets you about 1m accuracy, which is more than what I needed for Magic Maps.
-Double-precision should probably be implemented at some point, but that will be painful as OpenCL compilers tend to have half-assed double-precision support.
+Double-precision should probably be implemented at some point, but that will be painful as OpenCL compilers tend to have half-assed support for double-precision.

 The API differs from Proj.4 in that each projection gets its own pair of functions (one forward, one inverse) with arguments only for the parameters